inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 The efficiency improvement in itself is great, but cannot be adopted because it is unsuited for the system.

 Be conscious that the goal is optimizing the system, reduce its environmental and monetary cost while keeping the exact same functionalities.
-Prefer small iterations, little gains can compound drastically over time.
+As already mentioned: prefer small iterations, little gains can compound drastically over time.

 #### Wrap around